jtbx/esv/README.md

 ## Copying

-Copying, modifying and redistributing all files part of this software except esv.d is permitted as long as your changed conform to the GNU General Public License version 2.
+Copying, modifying and redistributing this software is permitted as long as your modified version conforms to the GNU General Public License version 2.

 The file esv.d is a reusable library.
-It is covered under the BSD 3-Clause License.

-In both cases, the licenses are contained in the file COPYING.
+The license is contained in the file COPYING.

 This software uses a modified version of a library named "dini".
 This is released under the Boost Software License version 1.0, which can be found in import/dini/LICENSE.